Skip to Main Content

 AP U.S. History and AP European History teacher Michael Stephenson stands outside White Station High School in his usual business casual attire.
 Stephenson is known for his unique style and tendency to dress more formally.

-Fashion in action: stylish school staff
+Fashion in action: Stylish school staff

 Erin Maury, Business Manager November 29, 2023